MissingDeadlines/iolite/iolite_docs/plugins/lua.rst

 When using scripts, IOLITE expects you to provide a particular set of callback functions with the correct naming and parameters, which it can call in different scenarios.

-> Please note that you do not need to provide all callback functions, even not providing any callback function is fine.
+.. note:: Please note that you do not need to provide all callback functions, even not providing any callback function is fine.
 IOLITE checks for the availability of each upfront.

-The `minimal.lua` script available in the `default` data source contains stubs for all the available callback functions and can serve as a template for creating new scripts.
+The ``minimal.lua`` script available in the ``default`` data source contains stubs for all the available callback functions and can serve as a template for creating new scripts.

 Let's have a closer look at each of the available callback functions.